List of Halo characters: Atriox

 In Halo: Shadows of Reach, Atriox manages to make contact with his forces in the Milky Way, instructing them to find a Forerunner slipspace portal on the former human colony of Reach.
 After the portal is activated by the Keepers of the One Freedom – another former Covenant faction allied with the Banished – with the help of their human acolytes, Atriox is able to use the shards of the Forerunner crystal recovered in Halo: First Strike to connect the portal to the Ark and fly through it to Reach in a Banished Lich.
 Rather than using the portal to bring more reinforcements back to the Ark, Atriox departs to attend to a greater purpose, leaving behind his troops on the Ark to hold it in his absence.
 The fanatically religious Keepers steal Atriox's Lich to travel to the Ark and fire the Halos while Veta Lopis – undercover amongst the Keepers – passes a warning to the UNSC that Atriox has returned.

+In Halo: Outcasts, Atriox seeks a weapon on Netherop that he had learned about on the Ark capable of destroying Cortana's Guardians.
+Atriox races the UNSC, the Swords of Sanghelios and the Created to the weapon.
+Deeming the weapon to be too dangerous for either of their people to ever use, the Arbiter and Olympia Vale feign surrender and hand it over to Atriox in the hopes that the Banished will destroy themselves with it if they can figure out how to get it working.

 In Halo Infinite, Atriox faces the Master Chief in battle on board the UNSC Infinity and defeats him, ultimately throwing the Spartan off of the ship.
 When the Master Chief is rescued six months later, he discovers that Atriox and his forces have destroyed the Infinity and nearly wiped out all of the UNSC forces on Installation 07.
 However, Atriox himself is believed to be dead, having apparently been killed when Cortana destroyed a section of the ring in order to stop him from using it.
 Through echoes of Cortana's memories, the Master Chief learns that the AI had approached Atriox as a representative of his species and destroyed his homeworld when he refused to surrender to her, provoking the Banished leader to seek out a UNSC AI known as the Weapon in order to defeat Cortana.
 After seeing the consequences of her actions, Cortana sacrificed herself to make things right by stopping the remorseless Atriox.
 However, Atriox is revealed to have secretly survived and he locates the Endless, a threat imprisoned by the Forerunners long ago on the ring.